 An RV window shade are a critical component to RVing enjoyably.
-When RVing, you are many times close to other RVers so privacy, whether day or night is very important.
-Having a well lit RV during the day makes the camper a happy place.
+RVing is unique because many times you are close to other RVers so privacy, whether day or night is very important.
+A well lit RV during the day makes the camper a happy place.
 Sheri and I discovered the pleated day/night blinds and they have been a wonderful addition to our Tiny Texas Tumbleweed.

-Having decent RV window shades is a big deal when you are in your camper and you don't want people to see what you are doing!
+Get yourself decent shades!
+Isn't privacy nice?
+Decent RV window shades is a big deal when you are in your camper and you don't want people to see what you are doing!

 Previously we took the Triple T (Tiny Texas Tumbleweed) out on its maiden voyage.